 After making their way through several antechambers, many filled with anti-Eisenhower and anti-Kennedy slogans in German, they reached the end of this hallway, a large, flooded power/furnace room.

 “We knew this was the end and that we had to turn back, which was just fine with ‘Ash.”
 Explained Mr. Wolford.
 “This boiler room, whatever it was, was the heart of this complex.
 Clearly, whoever built this thing had a lot of money and had plans of staying here a long time.”

 According to Moonash, the room was filled with filthy water that smelled like a combination of gasoline and rotting plant matter.

-“Look, we all know it’s going down.” said Mr. Wolford raising his voice as if to speak to a large crowd.
+“Look, we all know it’s going down,” said Mr. Wolford raising his voice as if to speak to a large crowd.
 “You’ve got Fukushima and chemtrails and mind control via EMR [Electro Magnetic Radiation] and Fluoride.
 People have been coming here for a long time to survive and connect.
-Looks like whoever built this was about 50 years too early.
+It looks like whoever built this was about 50 years too early.
 But they had the right vibe.